The West Wing: Critical reception

 On review aggregator website Metacritic, the first season has a score of 79 out of 100, based on 23 critics indicating "generally favorable" reviews.
 On review aggregator website Rotten Tomatoes, the first season has a 96% approval rating with an average score of 8.4/10 based on 47 reviews, with a critics consensus of: "Practically a screwball comedy with Aaron Sorkin's rat-a-tat dialogue and the ensemble's wonderful chemistry, The West Wing resplendently renders every voter's dearest fantasy: competent politicians with good intentions."

 The second season has an 88% approval rating with an average score of 10/10 based on 24 reviews, with a critics consensus of: "The West Wings approval rating remains high and the state of its union strong in a sophomore season that puts President Bartlet to the test and brings out the very best in Martin Sheen's performance."

+In 2001, Aaron Sorkin began responding in online posts to critical recaps and fan posts on the precursor to the website Television Without Pity under the username "Benjamin" and also addressed a dispute with former writer Rick Cleveland about the writing of the episode In Excelsis Deo.
+Critics later saw the experience as inspiration for the storyline with a negative portrayal of an online forum called "LemonLyman.com" in the 2002 third-season episode "The U.S. Poet Laureate."

 The third season has a 73% approval rating with an average score of 10/10 based on 15 reviews, with a critics consensus of: "The West Wing still fires off repartee as if sparkling dialogue were mandated by executive order, but this underwhelming third season finds the series' idealism curdling a bit into smug self-satisfaction.

 The fourth season has a 92% approval rating with an average score of 8/10 based on 13 reviews, with a critics consensus of: "The pressure of re-election reinvigorates both the Bartlet administration and The West Wing itself in a comeback season that'll leave viewers rooting for four more years."